jihun-yoon/SPDR/README.md

-# SPDR: Stock Price Deep Reasoner
+# Stock Price Deep Reasoner

 This project implements a Deep Research system for stock price analysis using open-source models via Langchain and vLLM.
 The system is based on the iterative deep search approach described in [Jina AI's blog post on implementing DeepSearch/DeepResearch](https://jina.ai/news/a-practical-guide-to-implementing-deepsearch-deepresearch/).